jeffreykegler/hoonlint/Lint/TASKS.md

 but I've allowed it to fall behind in some respects.
-For example, the concepts behind re-anchoring have yet to be fully discovered, and therefore the definitionn of anchor column is not complete.
+For example, the concepts behind re-anchoring have yet to be fully discovered, and therefore the definition of anchor column is not complete.

 ## Prepare for PRs